kgaughan/bigip_exporter/README.md

 go build .
 ```
 ### Cross compilation
-Go offers possibility to cross compile the application for different use on a different OS and architecture.
-This is achieved by setting the environment valiables `GOOS` and `GOARCH`.
-If you for example want to build for linux on an amd64 architecture the `go build` step can be replaced with the following:
+Go offers the possibility of cross compiling the application for use on a different OSs and architectures.
+This is achieved by setting the environment variables `GOOS` and `GOARCH`.
+If you for example want to build for Linux on the amd64 architecture, the `go build` step can be replaced with the following:
 ```sh
 GOOS=linux GOARCH=amd64 go build .
 ```
-A list of available options for `GOOS` and `GOARCH` is available in the [documentation](https://golang.org/doc/install/source#environment)
+A list of available options for `GOOS` and `GOARCH` is available in the [Go documentation](https://golang.org/doc/install/source#environment).

 ## Possible improvements
 ### Gather data in the background
 Currently the data is gathered when the `/metrics` endpoint is called.
 This causes the request to take about 4-6 seconds before completing.
-This could be fixed by having a go thread that gathers data at regular intervals and that is returned upon a call to the `/metrics` endpoint.
+This could be fixed by having a Go thread that gathers data at regular intervals and that is returned upon a call to the `/metrics` endpoint.
 This would however go against the [guidelines](https://prometheus.io/docs/instrumenting/writing_exporters/#scheduling).